 Living Vow Zen is a collective of Zen practice groups (sanghas) with lineage roots in Japanese Soto, the Harada-Yasutani koan curriculum, and Korean Seon.
-We are comprised of three practice groups: Shining Window Sangha, Henry David Thoreau Sangha (“Hank”), and Morning Star Zen Sangha.
+Our 501(c)(3) organization is comprised of three practice groups: Shining Window Sangha, Henry David Thoreau Sangha (“Hank”), and Morning Star Zen Sangha.
 Our teachers are Bob Waldinger and Mike Fieleke, dharma heirs of Melissa Blacker and David Rynick.
 Our root teacher is Shakyamuni Buddha.

 The purpose of Living Vow Zen is to provide inclusive opportunities for the study and practice of Zen Buddhism, emphasizing the realization of nonduality and its compassionate actualization.